StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk.md

 ### Authentication

-The Splunk integration provides two authentication mechanisms to connect to your Splunk instance:
+Each Splunk Agent check configuration file (`conf.d/splunk\_topology.yaml`, `conf.d/splunk\_metric.yaml` and `conf.d/splunk\_events.yaml`) includes authentication details to allow the Agent to connect to the Splunk instance and execute the configured Splunk saved searches.
+Two authentication mechanisms are available to connect to your Splunk instance:

 - [Token-based authentication \(recommended\)](#token-based-authentication)
 - [HTTP basic authentication](#http-basic-authentication)

-Authentication details are included in the StackState Agent V1 configuration file for each Splunk check - [conf.d/splunk\_events.yaml](https://github.com/StackVista/sts-agent-integrations-core/blob/master/splunk_event/conf.yaml.example), [conf.d/splunk\_metric.yaml](https://github.com/StackVista/sts-agent-integrations-core/blob/master/splunk_metric/conf.yaml.example) and [conf.d/splunk\_topology.yaml](https://github.com/StackVista/sts-agent-integrations-core/blob/master/splunk_topology/conf.yaml.example).
+For details

 #### Token-based Authentication